gojomo/zibcoin.org/index.md

 Unlike alternative names for the same unit, Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the prefix µ (greek *mu*) should be used or said.

-Zibcoin remains usefully suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished on screen, in print, and by ear.
+Zibcoin remains usefully suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.

 Zibcoin avoids adding extra techie syllables (as with 'micro' or 'mu'/'eu') to the expression of everyday economic values.